OHIO First Scholars Program Benefits

 "She understood my struggle and gave me helpful resources."

-OHIO First Scholars covers the cost of up to four hours per week of peer tutoring through the Academic Advancement Center most commonly referred to as the AAC, located in Alden Library for all Athens Campus undergraduate, first-generation college students.
+OHIO First Scholars covers the cost of up to four hours per week of peer tutoring through the Academic Achievement Center most commonly referred to as the AAC, located in Alden Library for all Athens Campus undergraduate, first-generation college students.

 First-Generation students do not need to do anything to "sign up" for free tutoring!